-One year fellowship to work as a research assistant to one of the Carnegie Endowment's senior associates.
+One-year fellowship to work as a research associate at the Carnegie Endowment for International Peace.

 |Connect with an OUSF advisor to learn about the application process||Schedule an Appointment||